This is Part 2 in a 5-part series describing an effective LinkedIn strategy for selling high value products and services.

 - 500-1500 words

-LinkedIn Updates are short posts similar to a Facebook post.
+LinkedIn Posts are short posts into the home page stream similar to a Facebook post.

 You can link to outside articles, post an image or video, or just write text.

-- Curated content with attention-getting images or videos
+- Curated topical content with attention-getting images or videos

 - KEEP IT BUSINESS!
 (It’s easy to ruin your credibility doing this.
 Make sure you increase your credibility by only posting helpful business-related information.)

-FYI – Skipping content production will lead to much lower results from this LinkedIn strategy.
+FYI – Skipping content production will lead to much lower results.